will1017/ISQA3420/Use Cases.md

 #USE CASE 3

-##Title: Developer checks system to see if software has already been uploaded/scanned (This use case is not currently supported in your DFD.
-Below you are talking about policy.
-Is this a policy use case or one about checking to see if software has been scanned?
-This isn't clear).
+##Title: Developer checks system to see if policy exists

 ###Primary Actor:
 Developer